 The law, Title 13, Sections 141, 193, and 221 of the U.S. Code, authorizing the American Community Survey, also provides that your answers are confidential.
-No one except Census Bureau employees may see your completed form and they can be fined and imprisoned for any disclosure of your answers.
+No one except Census Bureau employees may see your completed form and they can be fined and/or imprisoned for any disclosure of your answers.

 There may be a question you cannot answer exactly.
-For example, you may not know the age of an elderly person or the price for which your house would sell.
+For example, you may not know the age of an older person or the price for which your house would sell.
 Ask someone else in your household; if no one knows, give your best estimate.

 If there are more than five people in your household, please provide the name of each additional person on page 4.
 For each additional person, you should also provide this person's sex and age.
 Complete this form for the first five people listed on pages 2, 3, and 4, and mail it back in the enclosed envelope as soon as possible.
 An interviewer will telephone to obtain the information for the additional persons.

 2. If the person is related to Person 1 by birth, marriage, or adoption, but is not the Husband or wife, Biological son or daughter, Adopted son or daughter, Stepson or stepdaughter, Brother or sister, Father or mother, Grandchild, Parent-in-law, Son-in-law or daughter-in-law, of Person 1, mark the "Other relative" box.
 Therefore, a niece or nephew of Person 1 would be categorized as "Other relative."